Jingle All the Way: Marketing

 As Schwarzenegger only signed on for the film in February and the film was shot so quickly, only six and a half months were available for merchandising, instead of the ideal year.
-As such, merchandising was limited to a 13.5-inch replica $25 Talking Turbo-Man action figure and the West Coast exclusive Turbo-Man Time Racer vehicle, while no tie-in promotions could be secured.
-Despite this, several critics wrote that the film was only being made in order to sell the toy.
-Columbus dismissed this notion, stating that with only roughly 200,000 Turbo-Man toys being made, the merchandising was far less than the year's other releases, such as Space Jam and 101 Dalmatians.
-The film's release coincided with the Tickle Me Elmo craze, in which high demand for the doll during the 1996 Christmas season lead to store mobbing similar to that depicted for Turbo-Man.
+As such, merchandising was limited to a 13.5-inch replica $25 Talking Turbo Man action figure and the West Coast exclusive Turbo Man Time Racer vehicle, while no tie-in promotions could be secured.
+Despite this, several critics wrote that the film was only being made to sell the toy.
+Columbus dismissed this notion, stating that with only roughly 200,000 Turbo Man toys being made, the merchandising was far less than the year's other releases, such as Space Jam and 101 Dalmatians.
+The film's release coincided with the Tickle Me Elmo craze, in which high demand for the doll during the 1996 Christmas season led to store mobbing similar to that depicted for Turbo Man.

-The world premiere was held on November 16, 1996, at the Mall of America in Bloomington where parts of the film were shot.
-A day of events was held to celebrate the film's release and Schwarzenegger donated memorabilia from the film to the Mall's Planet Hollywood.
+The world premiere was held on November 16, 1996, at the Mall of America in Bloomington, where parts of the film were shot.
+A day of events was held to celebrate the film's release, and Schwarzenegger donated memorabilia from the film to the Mall's Planet Hollywood.

 Home media

-The film was released on VHS in October 1997, and in November 1998 it was released on DVD.
-It was rereleased on DVD in December 2004, followed by an extended director's cut in October 2007, known as the "Family Fun Edition".
-It contained several minutes of extra footage, as well as other DVD extras such as a behind the scenes featurette.
+The film was released on VHS on October 28, 1997, and in November 1998 it was released on DVD.
+It was re-released on DVD in December 2004, followed by an extended director's cut in October 2007, known as the "Family Fun Edition".
+It contained several minutes of extra footage, as well as other DVD extras such as a behind-the-scenes featurette.
 In December of the following year, the Family Fun Edition was released on Blu-ray Disc.

 Lawsuit

 In 1998, Murray Hill Publishing sued 20th Century Fox for $150,000, claiming that the idea for the film was stolen from a screenplay they had purchased from high school teacher Brian Webster entitled Could This Be Christmas?
 They said the script had 36 similarities with Jingle All the Way, including the plot, dialogue and character names.
 Murray Hill President Bob Laurel bought the script from Webster in 1993, and sent it to Fox and other studios in 1994 but received no response and claimed the idea was copied by Kornfield, who was Fox's script reader.
-In 2001, Fox were found guilty of stealing the idea and ordered to pay $19 million ($15 million in damages and $4 million in legal costs) to Murray Hill, with Webster to receive a portion.
+In 2001, Fox were found liable of copyright infringement and ordered to pay $19 million ($15 million in damages and $4 million in legal costs) to Murray Hill, with Webster to receive a portion.
 Laurel died a few months after the verdict, before receiving any of the money.
 On appeal, the damages figure was lowered to $1.5 million, before the verdict itself was quashed in 2004 after a judge decided the idea was not stolen, as Fox had bought Kornfield's screenplay before he or anybody else at Fox had read Could This Be Christmas?